 I was recently looking for another crate for my records when I found this Vinyl Factory article:

-That article in turn links to an article on Modern Farmer.
+That article in turn linked to an article on Modern Farmer.

 The Modern Farmer article doesn't go into milk crates for the purpose of vinyl record storage, but it talks about an even bigger market for the plastic within the crates: